The Customer Experience Economy is the most violent economy in the history of capitalism.

 On the other hand, Netflix never wavered from being customer-centric and went on to innovate further with their streaming offer.
 The mindset was on the customer experience from its inception.

 This is a warning for companies to not get comfortable when registering high Net Promoter Scores or Customer Satisfaction results.
 More important than having satisfied customers is striving to be the most “worth it” alternative on the market.

 Everything starts with your customers’ needs.
 The other day I saw a post that read:

 Companies are not being killed by their competitors, they’re losing their customers to their own outdated value proposition.

 It’s the violence of the customer experience economy proving that organizations must continuously strive to create experiences that their customers believe are “worth it”.

-If people inside organizations keep working for their products, remaining captive in silos, and aiming to please their bosses instead of working for their customers and best experiences, they will fail and it will be both fast and painful!
+If people inside organizations keep working for their products, aiming to please their bosses instead of working for their customers, companies will fail, and it will be both fast and painful!

 This post is an updated version of an original posting from October, 2017

 Net Promoter Score and NPS® are registered trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc.